Radio Boulevard

 photo above: HRO-50T from 1950.
 Note the gray plastic grips on the smaller knobs while the PW-D is sporting the black HRK-style knob.
 Earliest receivers had a gray HRT-style knob on the PW-D. This HRO-50T is SN 280-0194

 The HRO-50 and HRO 50-1 - The new HRO-50 was going to bring the HRO design into the mid-twentieth century.
-The separate power supply was first on the list of things that needed to go.
+No more separate power supply that was cable connected to the receiver.
+The separate power supply was certainly the first on the list of things that needed to go.
 The new HRO power supply was built-in though on a separate chassis that was bolted behind the main receiver chassis and thermally insulated from the receiver chassis by an asbestos sheet that was also continued up to the top of the vertical divider panel to provide insulation from the heat from the rectifier tube and the audio tubes.
 Relying on the micrometer dial versus graphs was also gone.
 Now an illuminated linear slide-rule dial would provide direct frequency readout.
 Changeable plastic scales were mounted to a front panel controlled, rotating drum, providing band-in-use scaling.
 The PW-D dial was now just for logging purposes.
 An Antenna Trim control on the front panel was finally incorporated.
 Auxiliary sockets were provided for the optional 1MC/100KC crystal calibrator and NBFM adaptor.
 Also, a Local Oscillator Trim that allowed front panel calibration for the best dial accuracy (using the crystal calibrator - either the optional one or an external calibrator.)
-Voltage regulator, push-pull audio, 8Z ohm and 500Z ohm audio outputs - almost everything necessary to update the old HRO.
-The plug-in coils had to remain but, at least the switching from GC to BS was easily accomplished with small switches on the coil assemblies.
+A voltage regulator, push-pull audio, 8Z ohm and 500Z ohm audio outputs (audio output transformer in the receiver) - almost everything necessary to update the old HRO.
+The plug-in coils had to remain, but at least the switching from GC to BS was easily accomplished with small switches on the coil assemblies (no more moving those four little screws.)
 Of course, the PW-D micrometer dial had to be included otherwise it wouldn't even have been an HRO (it was certainly the most elaborate logging scale ever included on a receiver.)

 The HRO-50 was introduced in 1950 and was followed quickly by the HRO-50-1 that added an extra IF amplifier and, to improve selectivity, double IF transformers were used in last two IF stages (three dual transformers that included a dual IF output transformer to the detector tube.)
 With 12 tuned IF transformers, the receiver was very selective.
 The HRO-50-1 was produced in 1951 through 1952.